 A FARM IN EVERY NEIGHBORHOOD

-Now that Koiner Farm has been permanently preserved, CKC has set its sights on creating a network of neighborhood farms throughout the urban communities of Montgomery County and Prince Georges County.
+With Koiner Farm now permanently preserved under a conservation easement, CKC has set its sights on creating a network of neighborhood farms throughout the urban communities of Montgomery County.
 We have created a Master Conservation Plan (CKC view only) that identifies where and how other urban farms can be established, managed and stewarded for generations to come.
 Our vision for a network of urban farms has been called the 'urban agriculture reserve' of Montgomery County and it strategically aligns with the THRIVE 2050 Vision and Goals for Montgomery County.
+It is also supports the carbon drawdown initiatives of the County's Climate Action Plan.

 BECOME A LOCAL LAND STEWARD